 The alerts associated with website monitoring should reach you anytime, anywhere.
 Your chosen solution must provide alert delivery channels that are compatible to your expectations.
 In addition to email alerts, notifications through alternative channels like SMS, Slack, WhatsApp or Webhooks should also be offered.

 Upon each alert - or when you want to optimise your system - you will want to look into the data history of the dimensions you measure.
 In most cases, the past few days are sufficient.
 Compliance rules might require longer storage periods.

-Regular reports on a daily or weekly/monthly basis provide proof of your systems’ performance and can be helpful for internal compliance to report key performance data on your IT operations.
+Regular daily or weekly reports will provide insight into your system’s performance.
+They can also help internal compliance in reporting key performance data on IT operations.